Your Diet Plan Could Fail If You Are Counting Calories

-The mobile phone company has some fantastic magic that means you transfer, say,15 of your precious gb to your daughter, and she is happy again.
+The mobile phone company has some fantastic magic that means you transfer 15 of your precious gb to your daughter, and she is happy again.

 Nurse Gladys and I have been conscious over the past couple of months, reducing some of the lockdown and Christmas weight, particularly the additional weight I had put on.
 I confess that towards the end of 2020, I was rather too fond of my take-away curries and many bottles of Moretti.
 The waistline was not very happy when we entered 2021, so we decided to get a bit refocused on getting things back in order as they were a year ago.

 With the help of apps such as 'Myfitnesspal', we put ourselves on restricted calories to be in deficit.
-Of course, we tracked EVERYTHING we have been eating and all the exercise we have been doing.
-We have enjoyed some pretty excellent meals too, thanks to the likes of BBCGoodFood and AllRecipes, two of my favourite websites to visit.
+Of course, we tracked EVERYTHING we had been eating and all the exercise we had been doing.
+We have enjoyed some pretty excellent meals, too, thanks to BBCGoodFood and AllRecipes, two of my favourite websites to visit.

 The truth is, it's very easy for me to be in some form of calorie deficit.
-I run over 40-miles per week, walk about 20 miles, cycle a few times a week and do a few home-gym workouts a week.
+I run over 40-miles per week, walk about 20 miles, cycle a few times a week and do a few home-gym workouts.
 In fairness, Nurse Gladys is always on her feet as per her job and runs about 35-miles per week.
 So deficit comes pretty easy for her too.

 The trouble comes on our rest days, such as today.
 Yep, Monday brings a well-earnt rest from a weekend of long runs.
 Suddenly, there are very few calories being burnt up.
 Do we just eat a couple of lettuce leaves?
 Do we starve?
 Nurse Gladys said with a chuckle in her voice that we should be able to share our calories with each other.
 Today I am way in deficit on account of running 26 miles and hadn't managed to eat enough to balance the books over the weekend.